 where

 and

-Systems \eqref{sys1} and \eqref{sys2} are intricately related to many physical phenomenons.
+Systems \eqref{sys1} and \eqref{sys2} are intricately related to various physical phenomena.
 They arise in the Hartree-Fock theory for a binary mixture of Bose-Einstein condensates in two hyperfine states.
-These systems also play a role in the study of nonlinear optics.
-For instance, physically, the solutions $u,v$ are linked to components of the beam in Kerr-like photorefractive media.
+They also play a significant role in the study of nonlinear optics.
+For instance, the solutions $u$ and $v$ are linked to the components of the beam in Kerr-like photorefractive media.
 Further details can be found in \cite{Akh,Esr,Fra,Kiv} and the references therein.
 0.1in Mathematically, when setting $a=b=0$ and $p=2^*$, the system \eqref{sys1} has been extensively investigated.
-Numerous studies focus on the properties of ground states and bound states of it under different assumptions on parameters.
-We refer to \cite{Abd2,Amb,Che,Cla,Col,Esp,Esp2,Far,Lin,Pen,Soa,Wei} for related works.
+Numerous studies have focused on the properties of ground states and bound states under various assumptions on the parameters.
+We refer to \cite{Abd,Abd2,Abd3,Amb,Bar,Car,Che,Cla,Col,Esp,Esp2,Far,Far2,Lin,Mit,Pen,Soa,Wei} for related works.
 There are also lots of results concerning the classification of positive solutions.
-We refer to \cite{Che1,Le,Li} and references therein for general frameworks of equivalent integral systems.
-0.1in For the case $(a,b)\neq (0,0)$, it was recently presented by Esposito, L\'opez-Soriano and Sciunzi in \cite{Esp2} that, when $0\leq a=b,p=2^*$, any positive solution $(u,v)$ of the system \eqref{sys1} must have the form:
+We refer to \cite{Che1,Le,Li} and the references therein for general frameworks of equivalent integral systems.
+0.1in For the case $(a,b)\neq (0,0)$, it was recently presented by Esposito, L\'opez-Soriano and Sciunzi in \cite{Esp2} that when $0\leq a=b$ and $p=2^*$, any positive solution $(u,v)$ of the system \eqref{sys1} must take the form:

 where $\mu>0$ and $c_1>0,c_2>0$ satisfy certain restrictions.